aws-samples/bottlerocket-images-cache/README.md

 -r,--region Set AWS region to build the EBS snapshot, (default: use environment variable of AWS_DEFAULT_REGION, or IMDS if running on EC2)
--a,--ami Set SSM Parameter path for Bottlerocket ID, (default: /aws/service/bottlerocket/aws-k8s-1.27/x86_64/latest/image_id) -i,--instance-type Set EC2 instance type to build this snapshot, (default: m5.large) -q,--quiet Suppress all outputs and output generated snapshot ID only (default: false)
+-a,--ami Set SSM Parameter path for Bottlerocket ID, (default: /aws/service/bottlerocket/aws-k8s-1.27/x86_64/latest/image_id) -i,--instance-type Set EC2 instance type to build this snapshot, (default: m5.large) -R,--instance-role Name of existing IAM role for created EC2 instance, (default: Create on launching) -q,--quiet Suppress all outputs and output generated snapshot ID only (default: false)
 ```